Namanstakkdev/dashboard-template/README.md

-# Getting Started with Create React App
+# React App for Template Conversion

+I have included the template code if you wanna have a look in _template_

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).